 - Undo: Removes the last file operation. - Redo: Redoes the undo operation.
-This is only available if the last thing you did was an undo. - Select All: Selects all the images in the current folder. - Select None: Deselects all the images in the current folder. - Deselect: Deselects the current item. - Copy: Copies the currently selected items. - Paste: Pastes the items in the clipboard to the current location. - Duplicate: Makes a physical copy of the selected file, in the same location as the original. - Rename: Renames the selected file or folder. - Delete: Moves the selected files and/or folders to the trash. - Add Subfolder: Adds a new empty subfolder inside the current selected folder. - Keyboard Shortcuts: Lets you add or modify the hotkeys for many of Resize's commands.
+This is only available if the last thing you did was an undo. - Select All: Selects all the images in the current folder. - Select None: Deselects all the images in the current folder. - Deselect: Deselects the current item. - Copy: Copies the currently selected items. - Paste: Pastes the items in the clipboard to the current location. - Duplicate: Makes a physical copy of the selected file, in the same location as the original. - Rename File: Renames the selected file or folder. - Delete: Moves the selected files and/or folders to the trash. - Add Subfolder: Adds a new empty subfolder inside the current selected folder. - Keyboard Shortcuts: Lets you add or modify the hotkeys for many of Resize's commands.

-Edit

-Undo ₩Z

-Redo ☆¥Z

-Select All ЖA

-Select None ЖD

-Deselect /

-Сору ЖC

-Paste ₩V

-Duplicate

-Rename File

-Delete X

-Add Subfolder

-Keyboard Shortcu ıts
+Edit ₩Z ☆器Z Select All ЖA Select None %D Deselect Copy #C ₩V Paste Duplicate Rename File...
+Delete $\boxtimes$ Add Subfolder Keyboard Shortcuts...